IMF gives China's currency prized reserve asset status

 “But if you look at the normal definition of liquidity, the point is not that just you and your mates can use it but that the whole world can use it.”

-Reporting by Krista Hughes; Additional reporting by Jason Lange and Howard Schneider in Washington and Dion Rabouin, Daniel Bases and Sam Forgione in New York; Editing by Meredith Mazzilli and Alan Crosby
+Reporting by Krista Hughes; Additional reporting by Jason Lange and Howard Schneider in Washington and Dion Rabouin, Daniel Bases and Sam Forgione in New York; Editing by Alan Crosby and Will Waterman